DaithiMartin/Optimal_Irrigation/cheat_sheet.md

 (venv) ~/ echo "file_or_directory" >> .gitignore

+Here we use the ">>" as opposed to the ">" in the pip freeze command.
+One pipe ">" overwrites the entire file and a double pipe ">>" will add to file.

 It is generally good to add the "venv/" directory to the .gitignore and just handle new build by initializing a new virtual environment and using pip to install the dependencies from requirements.txt